Bedtime Sleep Techniques for Restless Kids

 Use this time to quietly share some thoughts, share a moment from your day, or choose to simply rest quietly together enjoying each other's company.

 Using an eye mask blocks out light and stops the optic nerve from processing information.
 The gentle pressure of the mask around the eyes can also have a therapeutic effect.
-You can even make one yourself.
+You can even make one yourself and try filling it with rice to create a little weight.

 For the worriers you may try introducing some mindfulness meditation in an accessible and creative visualization borrowed from yoga teacher Bernie Clark.
 With the idea that thoughts are like plants, go on to explain that worries are like weeds in a garden while good thoughts are like flowers.
 Encourage your child to visualize their own garden and start to plant some flowers.
 Think of a friend, something good that happened that day, or something they really like to do, assign and describe a flower for that person or thought.
 Any kind you like.
 Encourage them to create a colourful garden in their minds eye.
 When a worry or negative thoughts enters, see it as a weed in the garden.
 When we pay attention to the weeds it's like we are watering them and they grow bigger and bigger the more we come back to them.
 Kids can learn to choose to water the flowers instead.
 This technique helps us appreciate the good in our lives, and start to recognize and redirect negative thought patterns.